 Ballan does not currently have any future growth areas zoned to accommodate the projected growth, however growth areas on the periphery of the town have been identified in previous strategic work as 'future investigation areas'.
 Ballan also contains numerous sites within the established areas that have the ability to accommodate infill development.
-Whilst infill development is likely to play an important role in accommodating future population growth, it is expected there will be an increased demand for green-field development.
+Whilst infill development is likely to play an important role in accommodating future population growth, it is expected there will be an increased demand for greenfield development.

-To assist in directing appropriate densities of housing and growth to appropriate locations, three 'settlement types' have been identified.
-Each 'settlement type' plays a different role in meeting Ballan's current and emerging housing needs.
+To assist in directing appropriate densities of housing and growth to appropriate locations, three settlement types have been identified for Ballan.
+Each settlement type plays a different role in meeting Ballan's current and emerging housing needs.
 Accordingly, different forms of growth and development will be appropriate within each settlement type, but collectively they will each contribute towards a sustainable community, that provides for a range of housing choices to meet the needs of current and future residents.

-A settlement type has been identified for each precinct as set out in Figure 09 (including definitions of each settlement type, on page 42).
-In determining the appropriate 'settlement type' consideration has been had to the preferred character of the relevant precinct with a balance of addressing the housing needs of Ballan.
-This has included ensuring that any existing characteristics that have been identified as important to the character of Ballan are retained, regardless of the precincts suitability for accommodating future residential growth.
+A settlement type has been identified for each Precinct as set out in Figure 09 (including definitions of each settlement type, on page 44).
+In determining the most appropriate settlement type consideration has been given to the preferred character of the relevant Precinct with a balance of addressing the housing needs of Ballan.
+This included ensuring that any existing characteristics that have been identified as important to the character of Ballan are retained, regardless of the Precincts suitability for accommodating future residential growth.

 Outside of the central town core, Ballan has generally developed in response to its physical land conditions.
 Residential land to the north of the Werribee River has generally been developed at lower residential densities. with lower density development abutting the Werribee River corridor where the topography is steep.
-Pockets of conventional residential development on the northern side of the river do exist and is an example of a lack of strategic direction in ensuring appropriate densities of residential development is directed to appropriate locations.
-The road network, drainage system, river crossing and lack of services support this area not being any further intensely developed and therefore the density of this area should be retained with larger residential/lifestyle lot sizes.
-It is for these reasons that this area has been identified for 'Minimal Residential Growth'
+Pockets of conventional residential development on the northern side of the river do exist and is an example of a lack of strategic direction in ensuring appropriate densities of residential development are directed to appropriate locations.
+The road network, drainage system, river crossing and lack of services do not support this area being further developed and therefore the density of this area should be retained with larger residential/lifestyle lot sizes.
+It is for these reasons that this area has been identified for 'Minimal Residential Growth'.

 Residential development on the periphery of the town's eastern, southern and western boundaries have generally been developed at lower densities than the central core, however more intensified residential development including multi dwelling developments also exist within these areas.
-Given the location of these precincts on the periphery of the town core and mix of densities of development, these areas have generally been identified as 'Minimal Residential Growth Areas'.
+Given the location of these Precincts on the periphery of the town core and mix of densities of development, these areas have also generally been identified as 'Minimal Residential Growth Areas'.